-This chicken pot pie recipe idea came to me late at night while I was already in bed.
+This easy chicken pot pie recipe idea came to me late at night while I was already in bed.
 It got me so excited I should have given up on sleep right there and then.
 All I wanted to do was get up and fire up the oven!

 But I resisted and it was the right call because great things shouldn’t be rushed.

-Is it Chicken Pie or Chicken Pot Pie?
+Chicken Pie or Chicken Pot Pie?

 The classic filling for a chicken pot pie is cooked chicken mixed with carrots, peas and celery in a creamy gravy.
 All baked under a layer of flakey pie crust.
 It’s homey and comforting.
 It’s loved by many.